 Learning about the Shoah in Israel

-German teachers and students learning about the Shoah in Israel – An analysis of Holocaust education regarding the impact of generational orientations
+German teachers learning about the Shoah in Israel – An analysis of Holocaust education regarding the impact of generational orientations

 - Funded by the German-Israeli Foundation for Scientific Research and Development (GIF)